RepoRogue123/MNIST-Dataset-Training/README.md

 ## 🧪 **Experiments Overview**

-We conducted 10 broad categories of experiments with a total of 5 variations for each.
+We conducted 10 broad categories of experiments with a total of 5 variations for each(Total experiments that were conducted = `50(10 x 5)`.
 The primary goal was to maximize the test accuracy while maintaining a good balance between training and validation accuracy.
 Below is a summary of the experiments:

 ### 1. **Base Code**
    - **Experiment**: Alternative use of ReLU and tanh activation functions (starting with tanh).